asyarifstudio/asyarif.github.io/_posts/2020-12-16-How-to-deploy-graphql-server-to-AWS-Lambda-with-Github-Action.markdown

 1. using [apollo-server-lambda](https://www.npmjs.com/package/apollo-server-lambda)
 2. I'm gonna need another tools, *serverless* to deploy the server

-But the 2nd point, I don't really like it because it means I need to deploy it from my computer which means it does not achieve my objective for CI/CD using github action.
+But the 2nd point, I don't really like it because it means I need to deploy it from my computer which means it does not achieve my objective for CI/CD using github action. but at least I need to do the first part.
+But after reading more tuturial, especially from [DEV](https://dev.to/nobleobioma/deploy-node-js-to-aws-lambda-using-github-actions-5a82), I might not need to do that.

+I develop my Graphql server using expressJS.
+The Graphql acts as middleware so from the main entry point is still expressJS. so it means it has to be similar with other express JS code.
+What I need to do however, is to export an handler constant value from my index.ts so that it will be understood by the AWS lambda

+First, I'm gonna need to create AWS lambda function